shashidar0804/Web_API_Project_PyTests/README.md

 # Negative Tests tested :

-1. Test invalid user details with Token (GET user) -  Test case failed as expected

-2. Test invalid user in the URL -  Test assertion passed with 401 status code as expected
+1. Test invalid user in the URL -  Test assertion passed with 401 status code as expected

-3. Test PUT user or Update user details with valid token - Test case failed with 500 status code as there is a bug in the code (dict.iteritems() will not work as it was removed in Python3 so the code need to be fixed to dict.items())
+2. Test PUT user or Update user details with valid token - Test case failed with 500 status code as there is a bug in the code (dict.iteritems() will not work as it was removed in Python3 so the code need to be fixed to dict.items())

-4. Test GET specific user with valid token and invalid userid - Test case failed with 500 status code as the server is throwing an error "payload = {'firstname': query[0][0],
+3. Test GET specific user with valid token and invalid userid - Test case failed with 500 status code as the server is throwing an error "payload = {'firstname': query[0][0],
 IndexError: list index out of range"  This needs a fix.

-5. Validate the list of the users from API -  API will provide the users list without token so it needs to be fixed to validate the token first before providing the users list.
+4. Validate the list of the users from API -  API will provide the users list without token so it needs to be fixed to validate the token first before providing the users list.